this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 }
 ```

-Can be curryfied like this:
+We can curry the function like this:

 ```ts
 const add = (a: number) => (b: number) => a + b;